 On the evening of April 13, French President Emmanuel Macron confirmed that the entire nation would remain under a strict lockdown for another month.
 This move will likely give some more concrete definition to Disneyland Paris‘ “closed until further notice” announcement.

 In a televised address, President Macron announced that the French people would be able to begin their return to normalcy around May 11; just less than one month from now.
-The continued social distancing and refrain from public gatherings will hopefully be what the country needs to curb the number of new cases and deaths as several European nations still struggle with getting the pandemic under control.
+The continued and refrain from will hopefully be what the needs to curb the number of new and as several European nations still struggle with getting the under control.

 He said, “We have to continue our efforts; the more the rules are respected the more lives will be saved.
 That is why I am announcing the strict lockdown will continue until Monday 11 May.”